 When listening to someone, it’s important to remove all judgments and emotional attachments aside to be able to look at things more objectively, and ask yourself, what do you intend to happen if you listen to that person?

 Do they just want someone who can listen to them or someone who can give them advice?
 Regardless of which, try to take it all in and cultivate compassion and understanding for that person.
-This will make you wise not to respond quickly and take a moment before sharing your thoughts.
+This will make it wise not to respond quickly and take a moment to think before sharing your thoughts.

 Be mindful with what you eat

-Mindful eating is honestly my favorite.
+Mindful eating is honestly one of my favorite mindful practices.
 This helps me enjoy the food that I eat and appreciate how it helps my body.
 Being mindful while eating also gives you time to chew and savor your food, which is a healthy habit, by the way.

 Don’t just stuff food down your throat, it’s unhealthy and it’s also responsible for weight gain.
 Try and concentrate on what your food really tastes like.
 This may help those taste buds become sensitive and your cognitive tasting ability might enhance.